Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 ## Visual Code Studio

-Visuakl Code Studio is a development environment in its own right, but also a very good text editor.
+Visual Code Studio is a development environment in its own right, but also a very good text editor.
 You can download it from https://code.visualstudio.com.
-Visual Code is handy for editing csv files anf provides syntax checking for JSON files.
+Visual Code is handy for editing csv files and provides syntax checking for JSON files.

+# Known issues

+On macOS there is a known issue with Fiji crashing on wake up of a computer when a long Fiji job is running.
+This is caused by macOS' agressive power management affecting the GPU, OpenGL and UI threads, the use by Fiji  of Java 8.

+The workaround is to prevent macOS to engage in the power management.
+A simple native macOS, SleepKeeper will prevent this.
+The app can be downloaded from the Paint distribution, but is not signed and macOS will complain about it.

+How to open the app the first time:

+1. Right-click the app → **Open**
+2. macOS will show a warning
+3. Click **Open** again
+4. After that, the app launches normally

+If macOS blocks it outright:

+1. Open **System Settings → Privacy & Security**
+2. Scroll down to *“SleepKeeper was blocked”*
+3. Click **“Allow Anyway”**
+4. Try opening the app again